Great Salt Lake: Commerce

 Great Salt Lake contributes an estimated $1.3 billion annually to Utah's economy, including $1.1 billion from industry (primarily mineral extraction), $136 million from recreation, and $57 million from the harvest of brine shrimp.

-Solar evaporation ponds at the edges of the lake produce salts and brine (water with high salt quantity).
-Minerals extracted from the lake include: sodium chloride (common salt), used in water softeners, salt lick blocks for livestock, and to melt ice on local roadways (food-grade salt is not produced from the lake, as it would require costly processing to ensure its purity); potassium sulfate, used as a commercial fertilizer; and magnesium-chloride brine, used in the production of magnesium metal, chlorine gas, and as a dust suppressant.
-US Magnesium operates a plant on the southwest shore of the lake, which produces 14% of the worldwide supply of magnesium, more than any other North American magnesium operation.
-Mineral-extraction companies operating on the lake pay royalties on their products to the State of Utah, which owns the lake.
+Brine shrimp

 The harvest of brine shrimp cysts during fall and early winter has developed into a significant local industry, with the lake providing 35% to 45% of the worldwide supply of brine shrimp, and cysts selling for as high as 35 $/lb.
 Brine shrimp were first harvested during the 1950s and sold as commercial fish food.
 In the 1970s, the focus changed to their eggs, known as cysts, which were sold primarily outside the US as food for shrimp, prawns, and some fish.
 Today, these are mostly sold in East Asia and South America.
 The amount of cysts and the quality are affected by several factors, but salinity is most important.
 The cysts will hatch at 2 to 3% salinity, but the greatest productivity is at salinities above about 10%.
 If the salinity drops near 5% to 6%, the cysts will lose buoyancy and sink, making them more difficult to harvest.

+The causeway across the lake was built in the 1950s as a replacement to a wooden trestle.
+Prior to December 2, 2016, the causeway constrained the flow of water between northern and southern arms, which has a significant impact on various industries surrounding the lake.
+The construction of a 180 ft bridge created an opening of the causeway for water to flow between the arms of the lake.